 21st Century Programs

-In addition to offering fun and memorable experiences, our Engineering courses in the Waco, Temple and Bryan region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering programs in the Waco, Temple and Bryan region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

-From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering programs in the Waco, Temple and Bryan region include:
+Sylvan’s Engineering programs in the Waco, Temple and Bryan region provide: